Rindbee/godot-docs-l10n/classes/zh_Hant/class_editorsettings.rst

 :ref:`bool<class_bool>` **text_editor/behavior/navigation/open_script_when_connecting_signal_to_existing_method** :ref:`🔗<class_EditorSettings_property_text_editor/behavior/navigation/open_script_when_connecting_signal_to_existing_method>`

-If ``true``, opens the script editor when connecting a signal to an existing script method from the Node dock.
+If ``true``, opens the script editor when connecting a signal to an existing script method from the Signals dock.

 .. rst-class:: classref-item-separator